-Credit for this version of the circuit goes to Jimbo Harris, who sent me the writeup seen here.
+Credit for this version of the circuit goes to Jimbo Harris.

 The serial version of the DSC circuit described in these pages is readily adapted to use with a USB-serial conversion cable.
 In fact, FTDI makes the TTL-232R-5V cable that converts TTL-level serial data coming straight from the PIC into USB for the PC.